Brunello di Montalcino

 Understanding the key chemical compounds helps explain why brunello di montalcino pairs well with certain ingredients.

-Aromatic compounds from barrel aging imparting vanilla, coconut, and toasted nut characteristics
+Wood-derived compounds from oak barrel aging imparting vanilla, spice, leather, and toast characteristics that meld with fruit during extended maturation

 Quick Tips